kordless/EvolveMCP/README.md

 - Command and arguments
 - Whether the script exists
 - For Evolve tools: version and creation date (if available)

+## ⚠️ Security Implications

+1. **Code Execution Risk**: Any code that runs on your computer has access to your system at the same permission level as the user running it.
+This includes your files, network, and potentially sensitive information.

+2. **Review Generated Code**: While Evolve (and Claude) aim to create safe and useful tools, you should review any code that it generates before allowing it to run, especially if you're using it in a professional or sensitive environment.

+3. **No Warranty**: This software is provided "as is" without warranty of any kind.
+The creators are not responsible for any damages or security incidents resulting from its use.

+4. **Recommended Precautions**:
+   - Run EvolveMCP in a dedicated user account with limited permissions
+   - Backup important data before using new tools
+   - Consider using a virtual machine or container for additional isolation (we'll be working on making this easier soon)
+   - Keep your operating system and security software up to date

+5. **For Developers**: If you're extending EvolveMCP, follow secure coding practices and avoid giving tools unnecessary system access.

+By installing and using EvolveMCP, you acknowledge these risks and take responsibility for the code executed on your system.

 ## License Explanation: Sovereign v1.1